LianBellocchio/LianBellocchio/README.md

 # 🌙 About Me:
-🔭 Programming Technician (FullStack Dev)
+🔭 Programming Technician (FullStack Dev)<br>
 👯 I'm looking to collaborate on open source projects, contribute to existing codebases, and learn from other developers.
-I'm also interested in collaborating on projects that involve marketing, graphic design, AI, and reverse engineering.
+I'm also interested in collaborating on projects that involve marketing, graphic design, AI, and reverse engineering.<br>
-🌱 I'm currently learning about new programming languages and frameworks, as well as new AI techniques.
+🌱 I'm currently learning about new programming languages and frameworks, as well as new AI techniques.<br>
 💬 Ask me about anything related to programming, marketing, graphic design, AI, or reverse engineering.
-I'm always happy to share my knowledge and help others learn.
+I'm always happy to share my knowledge and help others learn.<br>
-⚡ Fun fact: Programming is the only discipline where an error can be seen as an achievement, as each discovered error is one step closer to a successful solution.
+⚡ Fun fact: Programming is the only discipline where an error can be seen as an achievement, as each discovered error is one step closer to a successful solution.<br>

 ## 🌐 Socials: